-According to the Bank of Estonia direct investments of Estonia in Egypt amounted to 648 000 euros as of 31 December 2017.
-Investments comprise investments in the wholesale and retail trade, information and communications, and real estate activities sectors.
-Egyptian investors have invested 1.3 mln euros in Estonia as of 31 December 2018, mainly to real estate sector.
+According to the Bank of Estonia direct investments of Estonia in Egypt amounted to 0,7 million euros as of 31 December 2018.
+Investments comprise investments in the wholesale and retail trade, and real estate activities sectors.
+Egyptian investors have invested 3.4 mln euros in Estonia as of 31 December 2018, mainly to real estate sector.

 On 12 May 2004, the Memorandum of Cultural Co-operation between the Government of the Republic of Estonia and the Government of the Arab Republic of Egypt was signed in Tallinn.
 Up until now, cultural contacts have mainly been through participation in art exhibitions and film festivals.

 Get closer acquainted with Estonia, coming here for a visit, studies, business or investments!